mohammadalshr/mohalshrouf.github.com/README.md

 # Mohammad Al-Shrouf 🌟
 ### Regional Product Management Assistant | Agile Practitioner | Social Media Strategist

-Hi there! 👋 Welcome to my GitHub profile.
-I specialize in **digital product development** and **community engagement** in the education and healthcare domains.
+Hi there! 👋 Welcome to my GitHub website profile.
+I specialize in **digital product development, management** and **community engagement** in the education and healthcare domains.
 My expertise lies in leveraging Agile methodologies, generative AI tools, and creative strategies to deliver impactful products and experiences.

 ---